Collective-Kotti/kotti_google_analytics/README.rst

 kotti_google_analytics
 ************************

-This extension allows Google Analytics to track users and sessions on your site.
+This extension allows Google Analytics to Kotti, in order to track users and sessions on your site.
 In addition, it adds Google Analytics Visualizations for reporting by using `Google Analytics Embed API`_.